rosalinet/rosalinet/README.md

 I'm a recent graduate (Nov 2021 🎓🎉) holding a **Bachelor's in Computer Science**!
 I actually started my college career studying Nursing, and one semester in, I realized it wasn't for me.
 After taking a few intro to programming classes, I completely fell in love.

-Currently, I am studying Linux, and I'd like to attribute my steady pace to my *software engineering background* that has trained me to process difficult topics from a more *logical perspective*.
-I have been continuing my lifelong learning journey through *online courses/resources and mentorship*, and you can see some of my progress here in my repositories! *(P.S.
+Currently, I am studying Linux, and I'd like to attribute my steady pace to my *software engineering background* that has trained me to process difficult topics from a more logical perspective.
+I have been continuing my lifelong learning journey through *online courses/resources and mentorship*, and you can see some of my progress here in my repositories! *(Fun Fact!
 I created this README on a Windows PC with a Virtual Machine running Ubuntu Desktop in the terminal and finalized the graphics in the browser 😁)*

 <h2 align="center">
   Languages and Tools